HOOPS for C# Developers

 For Write_Xmt_File, we recommend also that you use the native Parasolid C# methods to export information into a file.
 The following sample code shows how to write an XMT file.

-The Read_Xmt_File and Write_Xmt_File methods are used in a C# sample program that integrates with HOOPS/Parasolid.
-It can be found in demo/csharp/csharp_simple_parasolid.
+The Read_Xmt_File and Write_Xmt_File methods are used in C# sample programs that integrate with HOOPS/Parasolid.